Landgate values all properties in Western Australia for rating and taxing purposes in accordance with the Valuation of Land Act 1978.

 Find out how and when is the UV determined and who uses the UV.

-How to lodge a GRV or UV objection and what evidence is to be provided.
+How to lodge a GRV, UV or pastoral rent value objection and what evidence is to be provided.

 How to order a valuation extract for a property in Western Australia.